Featured Posts

 Phishing is a human-to-human con job conducted by email.
 Cybercriminals’ goal is to lure the email recipient into believing that an email attachment contains vital information, either about their health, wealth or career, or about important business procedures.

-Opening an infected attachment can have serious consequences.
+Opening an infected or malicious attachment can have serious consequences.
 It may launch a keylogger which steals personal information such as usernames and passwords, takes periodic screenshots, grabs sent emails or harvests credit card numbers and bank details.

 It can also clog your computer and spread throughout any network you use, not just disrupting your own computer operations but those of people you deal with online.